Welcome to Checkr!Read More

 After you send an invitation, use the Checkr Dashboard to track its progress.

 The Candidates page lists all reports in progress, from the moment the invitation is issued until the report completes.
 After the report completes, this page also lists actions your account has taken with the candidate as a result of the report’s completion.

-- Consider: The report is complete and has information for your team to evaluate.
+- Consider: The complete report has information for you to consider.

-- Suspended: The report can't complete because candidate information is missing or can't be verified.
+- Suspended: The report stopped processing because of missing information or incomplete searches.